tinymce/tinymce-docs/enterprise/formatpainter.md

 To try out Format Painter and {{site.cloudname}}-delivered editor, the first step is to create a free [{{site.accountpage}}](https://www.tiny.cloud/download/).

-> The free {{site.accountpage}} is provisioned with a free 30-day trial of all Tiny [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.
+> The free {{site.accountpage}} is provisioned with a free 30-day trial of all {{site.cloudname}} [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.

 ### Buy TinyMCE Format Painter